Last Updated on November 30, 2023

 Medication and Baby Safety

 Some medications pass into breast milk while others have little effect.
 Metformin has been found to develop average breast milk levels of 0.28%, a negligent amount that nonetheless passes into the blood of babies.
 For that reason, some doctors recommend diabetes patients switch to a safer medication or avoid breastfeeding entirely, particularly if they have premature babies.
+So before you think of breastfeeding and diabetes, consult with your doctor first.

 Given the limited amounts of the drug found in breastmilk, however, many medical practitioners are comfortable with prescribing Metformin to lactating parents.
 It has become a first-line treatment for diabetic mothers, partly because not all type two diabetes medications have been studied during breastfeeding.
 Insulin molecules are too large to pass between your bloodstream and breastmilk, so the drug is generally considered safe for nursing mothers.
+So if you were among those women thinking about can diabetics breastfeed, here is the answer.

 Meeting Changing Insulin Needs

 Some studies have found that nursing mothers typically experience a 34% increase in their insulin needs after childbirth, but for most, insulin dosages return to their pre-pregnancy requirements within only a week.
 However, not all research has produced the same results.
 In some cases, patients needed less insulin for a full six weeks.
 That changed yet again for breastfeeding parents, who needed 13% less insulin than other postpartum patients.
+And a bit of relief for mothers thinking about breastfeeding and diabetes.

 With glucose levels in flux simultaneously, your first six weeks after birth can be difficult.
 Studies can only give you a broad stroke picture of what you can expect.
 They cannot give you a precise treatment program.
 That is something you have to work out with your doctor one day at a time through trial and error.